 Why choose a pre-pharmacy degree at North Central College?

-North Central’s proximity to independent pharmacies like Martin Avenue Pharmacy or Oswald's Pharmacy in Naperville provides opportunities to job shadow pharmacists and gain valuable hands-on experience.
+North Central’s proximity to independent pharmacies like Martin Avenue Pharmacy or Oswald's Pharmacy in Naperville provides opportunities to job shadow pharmacists and gain valuable hands-on experience in health care.
 North Central students can observe and assist pharmacists as well as gain customer service experience when studying in our pre-pharmacy programs.
-As one of the leading pre-pharmacy schools in the area, we give you all the tools you need to start and succeed for a career in pharmacy.
+As one of the leading pre-pharmacy schools in Illinois, we give you all the tools you need to start and succeed for a career in pharmacy.
 To speak with an academic advisor, visit our campus or call our pharmacy college today.

 You can also:

 - Study abroad or apply for a Richter Independent Study Fellowship grant for funding to conduct health sciences-related research locally or abroad.